actionsPrint Blog Post

-At the end of the budgeting process, the practice should have a plan that establishes clear financial expectations and reflects the organization’s overall strategic goals and objectives.
+At the end of the budgeting process, the practice should have a plan that establishes clear financial expectations and reflects its overall strategic goals and objectives.
 It should be used as a management tool that allows the practice to compare actual performance to budget.

 A Living Document

-When properly executed, the budget serves as one of the most important tools in running a successful medical practice.
+When properly executed, the budget is one of the most important tools in running a successful medical practice.
 A proactive, comprehensive budget gives a practice the ability to properly track results, identify areas of concern, and quickly intervene when issues arise.
-As such, it should be seen and used as a living document that practices can use to proactively navigate today’s evolving marketplace.
+As such, it should be seen and used as a living document that practices can use to navigate today’s evolving marketplace proactively.